Rafaela-Wetzel/witchtanic-hellucinations/README.md

 ## Features Left to Implement

-Some ideas what could be added to the homepage are:
+Some ideas what could be added to the homepage in future:

+  - Adding three buttons for game difficulty: Easy (50 seconds), Average (40 seconds), Hard (30 seconds)
+  -

 # Testing